- Medically reviewed by

 Doctors test for Fabry disease with a simple blood or saliva test.

 Ask your doctor about genetic testing for Fabry disease.
 Learn more about testing here.

 Why is early diagnosis important?

 GL-3 begins building up in certain cells very early in life.
-People can develop life-threatening damage to major organs, like the kidneys, which can get worse over time.
+People can develop life-threatening damage to major organs, like the kidneys, which can get worse in time.
 This is why some people with Fabry disease have kidney failure.
-If you have a family history of kidney disease or if you had a kidney transplant, and don’t know why your kidneys failed, consider being tested.
+If you have a family history of kidney disease, or if you had a kidney transplant and do not know why your kidneys failed, consider being tested.